yecllsl/Deep-Learning-From-Scratch_code/README.md

-# Deep Learning From Scratch code
+# Deep Learning From Scratch code 鸟书，非鱼书四本系列

 This repo contains all the code from the book [Deep Learning From Scratch](https://www.amazon.com/Deep-Learning-Scratch-Building-Principles/dp/1492041416), published by O'Reilly in September 2019.